Joins of normal matrices, their spectrum, and applications: Abstract

 \section{Abstract}

-We study the spectrum of the join of several normal matrices with constant row sums.
+Motivated by studies of oscillator networks, we study the spectrum of the join of several normal matrices with constant row sums.
 We apply our results to compute the characteristic polynomial of the join of several regular graphs.
-We then use this calculation to study several problems in spectral graph theory.
-In particular, we provide some simple constructions of Ramanujan graphs and give new proofs for some theorems in \cite{[CRS]}.
+We then use this theorem to study several problems in spectral graph theory.
+In particular, we provide some simple constructions of Ramanujan graphs and give new proofs for some theorems in the classical book of Cvetkovi\'{c}, Rowlinson, and Slobodan. \\ \\ \textbf{Keywords.} Normal matrices, graph spectra, graph energy, joined union of graphs\\ \textbf{MSC Codes.} 05C50, 15B05, 15A18